-If flexion is achieved in any of the joints that define the squat, but no maximum depth is achieved, then it’s further defined by the approximate height; quarter squat; half squat; three-quarter squat; where as maximum depth would be a full squat.
+If flexion is achieved in any of the joints that define the squat, but no maximum depth is achieved, then it’s further defined by the approximate height; quarter squat; half squat; whereas maximum depth would be a full squat.
 A quick quarter squat can also be defined as a dip.

 The objective of the squat exercise is to tax the quadriceps and gluteus maximus.
-A completely vertical position of the torso provides the maximum resistance for the quadriceps, and the more it moves towards the horizontal plane, the more it removes resistance from the target muscles.
+A completely vertical position of the torso provides the maximum resistance for the quadriceps, and the more it moves toward horizontal, the more it removes resistance from the target muscles.
 Furthermore, a vertical position of the torso provides the most stable and safe spinal structure for the weighted squat.
 The torso should never break the angle of 45° flexion.

 Cavemantraining true definition of the Hip Hinge exercise

-A hip hinge is performed in standing position with the objective being to move the torso towards the horizontal plane, this is achieved through flexion in the hip joints.
-The movement can also be accompanied by flexion in a second joint, that of the knees, which is cause for the hips to move down and backwards.
-The function of added knee flexion is to create a more balanced weight distribution, especially with weighted hip hinges like deadlifts) and to add a second muscle group to the movement.
+A hip hinge is performed in standing position with the objective being to move the torso toward horizontal, this is achieved through flexion in the hip joints.
+The movement can also be accompanied by flexion in a second joint, that of the knees, which is cause for the hips to move down and backward.
+The function of added knee flexion is to create a more balanced weight distribution (especially with weighted hip hinges like deadlifts) and to add a second muscle group to the movement.

 If the ankle joints move and dorsiflexion is achieved, then the definition of the movement changes to a squat.

 The objective of the hip hinge exercise is to tax the gluteus maximus and hamstrings (hip extensors).
-A completely horizontal torso provides the maximum resistance for the hip flexors, and the more it moves towards the vertical plane, the more resistance is removed.
+A completely horizontal torso provides the maximum resistance and the more it moves towards being vertical the more resistance is removed.